faisalhussaini/dementia-app/README.md

 1) goto General Project settings
 2) scroll down to Frameworks, Libraries, and Embedded Content
-3) Finally make sure the one package that is there has Embed label: Embed & Sign
+3) Finally make sure the one package that is there has Embed label: Embed & Sign -> If not, change it to Embed and Sign, then rebuild and all will be well